djthorpe/graph/doc/README.md

 Please see the [examples](examples.md) documentation for descriptions on how __Graph__ can be used practicallly.

-__Graph__ is licensed under Apache 2.0, please read that license about using and forking.
-Essentially, you are free to use in all circumstances as long as credit is provided and no endorsement is implied.
+__Graph__ is licensed under Apache 2.0.
+Please read that license about using and forking __Graph__.
+The main conditions require preservation of copyright and license notices.
+Contributors provide an express grant of patent rights.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 Questions, comments and pull requests are welcomed.